 Prices are per person

-If you are looking for 'mega' luxury, then suites are available.
-Prices available on request.
+If you are looking for something more luxurious, then suites are available.

 Cost includes: accommodation, breakfast, salad buffet lunch, evening meal and two yoga classes per day, with one yoga free day.

 Airport transfers to and from the hotel will be an added cost of 125 Moroccan dirhams each way (approx £10) or 250 Moroccan dirhams (approx £20) each way - if transferring alone.